 produces a value of type

-Pick (which we get from the
+Pick (which we get with

-pick library).
+pick).
 When we pick an element, there are two

 possibilities.
 One is that the set is empty (analogous to a list being

 empty), which gives us a

 pick-some, which gives us an actual member of the set.